Department of Instructional Design and Technology / TESOL

-The graduate program in Teaching of English to Speakers of Other Languages is designed to serve the increasing need for Teaching English as a Second and/or Foreign Language nationally at the college and public school level and internationally in private and public institutions world-wide.
+The Master of Arts degree program in Teaching of English to Speakers of Other Languages (MATESOL) is designed to serve the increasing need for Teaching English as a Second and/or Foreign Language nationally at the college and public school level and internationally in private and public institutions world-wide.
 This program prepares its graduates to fill many jobs in this area both nationally and internationally.
-This program is the first of its kind in the state of Kansas.
+This program was the first of its kind in the state of Kansas.

-"The best method is one which you have derived through your very own careful process offormulation, try-out, revision, and refinement” (Brown, 2002).
-Write a two-page essay that includes:
+"The best method is one which you have derived through your very own careful process of formulation, try-out, revision, and refinement” (Brown, 2002).
+Write a two-page essay including:

 A. First, a critical discussion of this statement.

 B. Second, a description of your own ESOL/EFL methodology which includes your views/theory about:

 1) What language is

 2) How a second language is acquired, and how it can be effectively taught.